-For nearly fifty years we have been fighting in defence of the traditions of the Catholic Church and the proclamation of the Kingship of Christ.
+For fifty years we have been fighting in defence of the traditions of the Catholic Church and the proclamation of the Kingship of Christ.
 In print or online, The Remnant calls a spade a spade no matter who is using it to bury God.
 Subscribe to the Remnant Newspaper print edition today!

 Latest from Remnant TV

 - SSPX Too Catholic for Catholic Shrine Posted on: Thursday, September 21, 2017

 - Tenth Annual Battle of Lepanto Mass & Dinner - Saturday, 7 October 2017, 1:00 PM Posted on: Wednesday, September 20, 2017

 - Priest Caught with Kiddy Porn (Just Another Day at the Vatican) Posted on: Monday, September 18, 2017

 - Pope Francis Ignores Summorum Pontificum Anniversary Posted on: Friday, September 15, 2017